RPDevJesco/ZephyrJS/README.md

 - Card Group: A component for displaying multiple cards in a grid or list layout.
 - Search Component: A component for searching through data that exists in a Data Table or Tree Table to navigate to the specified item.
 - Form: A component for creating and managing user input forms, including validation and submission handling.
-- Pagination: A component for navigating through large sets of data or content, often used in conjunction with tables or lists.
 - Datepicker: A component for selecting dates from a calendar interface.
 - Timepicker: A component for selecting times, often used alongside a datepicker.
 - Slider/Range Input: A component for selecting a value or range of values from a predefined range.